 - 2.68 The CPS would bear costs associated with training their staff in relation to the DPA process.
-A Code of Practice for prosecutors is required, which will be produced jointly by the CPS and SFO.
+If a Code of Practice for prosecutors is required, this would be a CPS cost.
 We have assumed that these costs are minimal.
-They could also incur costs associated with publishing the details of concluded DPAs. - 2.69We have not quantified the impact of additional DPA cases on the CPS.
-It is therefore not clear whether the introduction of DPAs would lead to additional CPS costs. - 2.70 The CPS would need to monitor its DPAs robustly and review regular reports from monitors or from commercial organisations directly to ensure compliance of commercial organisations and check for breach.
+They could also incur costs associated with publishing the details of concluded DPAs. - 2.69 We have not quantified the impact of additional DPA cases on the CPS.
+It is therefore not clear whether the introduction of DPAs would lead to additional CPS costs.

+- 2.70 The CPS would need to monitor its DPAs robustly and review regular reports from monitors or from commercial organisations directly to ensure compliance of commercial organisations and check for breach.
 This is done on an annual basis by the SFO with current CROs/ prosecution disposals but could be more frequent for DPAs.
-It has not been possible to quantify this cost. - 2.71 If commercial organisations breach their agreements, the CPS will be required to take action and there would be potential costs involved in extending the duration of DPAs, renegotiating the terms of the DPA, or of having to take prosecution action.
+It has not been possible to quantify this cost. - 2.71 The CPS would need to be active enforcers of DPAs.
+If commercial organisations breach their agreements enforcement action will be required and there would be potential costs involved in extending the duration of DPAs, renegotiating the terms of the DPA, or of having to take prosecution action.
 However for the purposes of this impact assessment we assume that no DPAs will be breached and as such no prosecution action will be required.
 This is based on the fact that a negligible number of cases have been prosecuted in the US following a DPA.
-We do, however, believe that the terms of some DPAs would need to be varied due to a change in circumstances for the commercial organisation.
-However we are unable to quantify these impacts. - 2.72 There could be costs associated with appeals if, following a breach of a DPA, the original prosecution is revived; the commercial organisation is convicted and then appeals.
+We do, however, believe that the terms of some DPAs would need to be varied due to a change in circumstances for the commercial organisation However we are unable to quantify these impacts, which are also dependent on the process set up for renegotiation. - 2.72 There could be costs associated with appeals if, following a breach of a DPA, the original prosecution is revived; the commercial organisation is convicted and then appeals.
 However, as above, we assume that there are no breaches and therefore no prosecutions that could lead to a conviction and a subsequent appeal.